openredact/nerwhal/README.md

-# PII Identifier
+# German PII Identifier

-A Python module finds personally identifiable information in German texts using NER and rule based matching.
+A Python module finds personally identifiable information in **German** texts using NER and rule based matching.

 _**Disclaimer:**_ **This is a prototype only, which must not be used in production.
 The set of indicators is incomplete and not sufficient for a reliable identification of all personally identifiable information.
 Furthermore, the code may